telefonicaid/thinking-cities/docs/device_api.md

 # In more detail ...

-Device API is provided by Device Backend Gateway IDAS, you can read full reference.

 You can get more information about the FIWARE component providing this functionalty, reference API documentation and source code at Identity Management [Backend Gateway IDAS](device_gateway.md)